uber/manifold/README.md

 ### Mount Component

-If you mount manifold reducer in another address instead of `manifold` in the step above, you will need to specify the path to it when you mount the component with the `getState` prop. `width` and `height` are both needed explicitly.
-If you have geo-spatial features and need to see them on a map, you will also need a [mapbox token](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/).
+If you mount `manifoldReducer` in another address instead of `manifold` in the step above, you need to specify the path to it when you mount the component with the `getState` prop. `width` and `height` are both needed explicitly.
+If you have geospatial features and need to see them on a map, you also need a [mapbox token](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/).

 ```js
 import Manifold from '@mlvis/manifold';